servicebinding/spec/README.md

 ## Binding Values as Environment Variables

 Many applications, especially initially, will not be able to consume Service Bindings as defined by the Application Projection section directly since many of these applications assume that configuration will be exposed via environment variables.
-Users must have a way of describing how they would like environment variables containing the values from bound secrets mapped into their applications.
+Users should have a way of describing how they would like environment variables containing the values from bound secrets mapped into their applications.
 This specification is described as an extension to the [Service Binding](#service-binding) specification and assumes full compatibility with it.

 A Service Binding Resource **MAY** define a `.spec.env` which is an array of `EnvVar`.
 The value of an entry in this array **MAY** contain zero or more tokens beginning with `((`, ending with `))`, and encapsulating a binding `Secret` key name.
 The value of this `Secret` entry **MUST** be substituted into the original `value` string, replacing the token.
 Once all tokens have been substituted, the new `value` **MUST** be configured as an environment variable on the resource represented by `application`.